 DuckDuckGo.
 Safari and Firefox browsers. uBlock Origin extension.

 These are just a few ways it’s become more and more difficult to identify who’s reading your content, as these all cater towards increased market demand for a more private online experience.

-DuckDuckGo – the search engine is aggressively marketing itself in contrast to Google as a place where your behaviors aren’t tracked, and it recently passed a significant milestone as it continues to grow.
+DuckDuckGo – the search engine is aggressively marketing itself in contrast to Google as a place where your behaviors aren’t tracked, and it passed a significant milestone as it continues to grow.